River Valley Charter School

 The final stage of the internal process

 After issuing its final report, the Complaint Committee presents an executive summary to the full Board of Trustees.
-The Board may vote on any policy or action items arising from the Committee's conclusions.
+The Board may vote on any policy or action items.

 !